 The Saturday Night Live writers could have saved themselves some time and just had Tina Fey recite Sarah Palin's actual speech endorsing Donald Trump.

-The Sisters star returned to SNL once again to spoof the former governor of Alaska, this time recreating Palin's instantly infamous "right wingin', bitter clingin'" rally call.
-Truth is, the funniest parts of the sketch are the bits that are taken word-for-word from the real speech.
+to spoof the former governor of Alaska, this time recreating Palin's instantly infamous "right wingin', bitter clingin'" rally call.
+Truth is, the funniest parts of the sketch are the bits that are taken word-for-word from the real speech

 "They stomp on our necks, and say, 'What’s the big deal, take a chill pill, Jill.'
 But we're mad, we've been had, and we're not so glad, quoth the Lorax," Fey as Palin manically rhymes.